-The second validation package of the Master's programme (MSc2, 30 ECTS) consists entirely of the UE dedicated to the Master's thesis itself (BC.7500).
-This work is foreseen to last six (6)

-months full time (excluding course work) and may start in the second semester and will last over the entire 3rd semester.
+The second validation package of the Master's programme (PV-SBI-0000002, 30 ECTS credits) consists entirely of the UE dedicated to the Master thesis itself (SBC.07500).
+This work is foreseen to last six (6) months full time (excluding course work) and may start in the second semester and will last over the entire $3^{rd}$ semester.
 An extension of an additional 6 months is possible.
 Such an extension has to be justified to the Study Adviser in written form.

 The master project involves real research work that the student will carry out under the supervision of an active researcher in the field, and during which the student's aptitude for fundamental research will begin to develop.
 The work must be presented as a formal written document.
 An additional oral presentation is encouraged.
 The work will be judged on the same 1 ("totally unacceptable") to 6 ("excellent") scale as the exams by the supervisor based on the research conducted and the written thesis.
-MSc2 will be validated only for marks of 4 and above.
-If a work is judged insufficient, a second MSc2 project is offered to the student, on a different subject.
+PV-SBI-0000002 will be validated only for marks of 4 and above.
+If a work is judged insufficient, a second PV-SBI-0000002 project is offered to the student, on a different subject.